Canine Massage- Caragh Reilly, founder of Wellness & Wags

 The National Board of Certification for Animal Acupressure and Massage Therapy (NBCAAM) was founded in 2008 with the purpose of establishing professional standards in the fields of animal acupressure and massage.
 National certification is achieved by passing their exam.
-To be eligible to sit for the national exam, you must demonstrate that you have completed a rigorous amount of coursework, have received supervised hands-on training, and have a deep understanding of anatomy & physiology, kinesiology, canine behavior and appropriate handling techniques.
+To be eligible to sit for the national exam, you must demonstrate that you have completed a rigorous amount of coursework, have received supervised hands-on training, and have a deep understanding of anatomy & physiology, kinesiology, canine behavior, and appropriate handling techniques.

 Jade from Alive Rescue

 Canine massage is a therapeutic modality that involves the manipulation of all forms of soft tissue in the dog’s body to promote physical and emotional healing.
 Massage can impact every system of the body, so the benefits are extensive.
 Physically, massage reduces tension in muscles and connective tissues, helping to improve flexibility and range of motion.
 It increases circulation and helps flush toxins to aid in boosting immune function.
-Massage can also reduce pain and swelling, and speed recovery from injury or surgery.
+Canine massage can also reduce pain and swelling, and speed recovery from injury or surgery.
 Emotionally, massage is very effective in reducing stress and anxiety and helps put the body into a state of relaxation.

 How much do you have to educate your clients that you are not providing spa treatments for pampered pets?

-It’s a common perception that massage is more about pampering than about healing.
+It’s a common perception that canine massage is more about pampering than about healing.
 And it’s understandable!
 As humans, we typically associate massage with a spa day versus something we seek out to help with a physical or emotional issue.
 Education on this point is definitely an important part of my job.

 Our dogs naturally develop tensions, imbalances, and inflammation on a daily basis.
 It can be caused by simply their build – think, for example, about the tension that builds up on the spine of a long-backed dog like a dachshund or basset hound that only has short little legs to support it!
-Imbalances and tension can also be brought about by chronic illness or allergies, daily pressure from collars, leashes, and harnesses, an especially active day without much recovery time, obesity, and even anxiety and fear.
+Imbalances and tension can also be brought about by chronic illness or allergies, daily pressure from collars, leashes, and harnesses, and especially active days without much recovery time, obesity, and even pet anxiety and fear.

 Over time, your dog will adapt to these tensions and imbalances, but that is not the same as healing.
-And that is where massage can play a key role.
+And that is where canine massage can play a key role.
 By helping to alleviate some of those minor pressures and tensions early on, massage can help restore balance, put the body into a state of healing, and help prevent further injury down the road.
 That is so much more than simply pampering!

-What kinds of problems do you address?
+What kinds of problems do you address during canine massage?

 Massage can be beneficial to dogs of all ages and sizes, regardless of health status.
 Mobility issues brought on by degenerative diseases like arthritis, congenital disorders like hip dysplasia, or injuries like CCL tears, are some of the most common problems I see.

-But massage can also relieve growing pains in puppies, aid with physical recovery in active and working dogs, and provide comfort for anxious and fearful dogs.
+But canine massage can also relieve growing pains in puppies, aid with physical recovery in active and working dogs, and provide comfort for anxious and fearful dogs.
 Certain techniques can reduce swelling and speed healing following injury and surgery.

 A personal passion of mine is working with dogs with cancer.
-It is important that caution be taken when working with these dogs, but massage can provide comfort and relief from the effects of cancer and its associated treatments.
+It is important that caution is taken when working with these dogs, but massage can provide comfort and relief from the effects of cancer and its associated treatments.
 Just be sure you are working with a therapist with an understanding of the type of cancer your dog has and appropriate techniques to apply based on that diagnosis.

-While it’s common for a pet parent to add massage to a wellness regimen after a health or mobility issue has emerged, don’t forget to consider how massage can play an important role in preventative wellness as well.
+While it’s common for a pet parent to add canine massage to a wellness regimen after a health or mobility issue has emerged, don’t forget to consider how massage can play an important role in preventative dog wellness as well.

 What are some of the approaches you use?

-I’ve been trained in a wide variety of massage techniques and tailor each session to the needs of the individual dog.
+I’ve been trained in a wide variety of canine massage techniques and tailor each session to the needs of the individual dog.
 Some of the techniques I utilize are sports massage, trigger point therapy, myofascial work, lymphatic techniques, and palliative and hospice care.

 You describe yourself as qualified Fear Free.
 What does that mean?